moonburnt/kag-info/README.md

 **Limitations**:

-- Doesnt inform you about the country, server is located in.
-Maybe will add that someday, idk
 - Well, its terminal application.
 No fancy gui, no fancy pictures.
 I may add wxpython gui, if I will get interested enough to learn it

 **License**: